Secondary Service Connection to Agent Orange Disability Claims

 Presumptive Conditions to Agent Orange Exposure List

-First, let’s talk about the primary conditions that the VA considers to be presumptively connected to Agent Orange exposure.
+First, let’s talk about the primary conditions the VA considers presumptively connected to Agent Orange exposure.

 There are eight types of cancer on the list – bladder cancer, chronic B-cell leukemia, Hodgkin’s disease, multiple myeloma, non-Hodgkins lymphoma, prostate cancer, respiratory cancer (including lung cancer), and soft tissue sarcomas (other than osteosarcoma, chondrosarcoma, Kaposi’s sarcoma, or mesothelioma).